anon-blue/anon.blue/README.txt

 GAWERTG56G                               RTFGSDJHV;LauwgERAJFG           kkdDID
-I SEE BAD WORDS??????KH';LGJ'POJLKJSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBS BSBSBSBSBSBSBSBSBSBSBSBSBSBSBS                                V V             HF KShbFHSkljdFVBSHLG          I WILL FUCHK YOU M  JLHFDLIGVB YLw cdtylu WDLHBFUSYD FuiGF         I WILL FUCK  YOUR FAMILY AND YOUR FRIENDS EVERY DAY
+I SEE BAD WORDS??????KH';LGJ'POJLKJSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBS BSBSBSBSBSBSBSBSBSBSBSBSBSBSBS                                V V             HF KShbFHSkljdFVBSHLG          I WILL FUCHK YOU M  JLHFDhgj*bjbbjhhltylu WDLHBFUSYD FuiGF         I WILL FUCK  YOUR FAMILY AND YOUR FRIENDS EVERY DAY

                                                         you are a baaaaaa